2026 Programme main image

 When a debt crisis unfolds behind closed doors, who really has the upper hand?
 In this live recording of the hit podcast A Long Time in Finance, hosts…

 When a debt crisis unfolds behind closed doors, who really has the upper hand?
-In this live recording of the hit podcast A Long Time in Finance, hosts Jonathan Ford and Neil Collins lift the lid on some of the murkiest manoeuvres in modern finance.…
+In this live recording of the hit podcast A Long Time in Finance, hosts Jonathan Ford and Neil Collins, joined by Edward Starling lift the lid on some of the…

 Jonathan Ford Photo